Concrete Strength Grades Explained: How to Choose the Right Concrete for Your Project

 What Are Concrete Strength Grades?

 Concrete strength grades represent the minimum compressive strength that concrete must achieve after 28 days of curing under standard conditions.
+1 The grade is determined using 150mm cube specimens made and maintained according to standard methods, with a 95% guarantee rate for the specified strength.

 Grade Designation System

 The "C" in concrete grades stands for "Concrete," followed by numbers indicating the characteristic compressive strength in megapascals (MPa).
+2 For example, C25 concrete has a minimum compressive strength of 25 MPa after 28 days.

 Common Concrete Strength Grades and Applications